There are eight BMAT universities in the UK that use the exam as a standard entry requirement for aspiring medics:

 |University of Oxford||A100 Medicine

 Each medical school will utilise your BMAT score differently.

-Below is a list of how each BMAT university uses your scores
+Below is a list of how each Med School uses your scores.

 |University||How do they use the BMAT?|

 |Brighton and Sussex||BSMS scores the BMAT out of 28 (9 marks for Section 1, 9 for Section 2 and 5 marks for each element of Section 3) BSMS then rank all applicants according to their total score out of 28 and work down the rankings to fill interview places.
 The cut off score will vary each year.|

 |Imperial||BMAT cut-off scores are calculated each year, as a result of ranked candidate BMAT scores versus number of expected interview sessions.
 As a result, the absolute BMAT cut-off changes each year.
 However, the BMAT cut-off scores from previous admissions cycles may be used as a guide.|